Amutheezan/TSAwithSSL/README.md

 3. Test Limit
 4. No of Iteration
 5. Training Type
+6. Train Data set
-6. Test Data set
+7. Test Data set
-7. Confidence
+8. Confidence
-8. Confidence Difference
+9. Confidence Difference

 and click the button for make model; you can also predict the tweet once the model generated.